HyunJinNo/Study/DesignPatterns/Iterator.md

   - Cursor
 - **Purpose**
   - Allows for access to the elements of an ***aggregate object*** without allowing access to its underlying representation.
+  - Provides a way to access the elements of an ***aggregate object*** sequentially without exposing its underlying representation.

     > An aggregate object is an object that contains other objects for the purpose of grouping those objects as a unit.
 It's also called a container or a collection.
 Examples are linked list and hash table.
 - **Use When**